polygonhell/KubeTool/README.md

 Push project to the kubernetes cluster

-    kt push
+    kt watch

-The first time push is called it may take a couple of minutes, it will create the StatefulSet and Service associated with the project, once the Pod is created it will copy the source files to the pod and run the build/launch command.
+The first time push or watch is called it may take a couple of minutes, it will create the StatefulSet and Service associated with the project, once the Pod is created it will copy the source files to the pod and run the build/launch command.
 Subsequent invocations to Push will just copy changed files and restart the build/launch command, and should be fast unless many large files have changed.

-Use kubectl port-forward to forward the project service locally
+In a different shell use kubectl port-forward to forward the project service locally

     kubectl port-forward service/testproj 3000:3000 --namespace testproj

-Check the service is running by connecting a browser
+Check the service is running by connecting a browser - you may have to wait a minute or two as the initial npm i completes.

 ## Overview